 Although its technical specifications have not yet been revealed, it will likely share a powertrain with the KIA e-Niro.
 Therefore, we can expect it to equip a 204 hp (150 kW) and 255 Nm motor coupled to the front axle.
 This should allow you to complete 0-100 km/h in less than 8 seconds.

 The battery pack for its part could have 64.8 kWh capacity, a minimal improvement compared to the current 64 kWh.
-Since the first generation, Kona Electric certifies 484 km WLTP of autonomy, the second generation could be close to 500 km WLTP, an outstanding figure for a vehicle of its size.
+Since the first generation, Kona Electric certifies 484 km WLTP of range, the second generation could be close to 500 km WLTP, an outstanding figure for a vehicle of its size.

 As for the charge, it will most likely take approximately 43 minutes to go from 10 to 80% connected to a DC station of sufficient power.
 One of the most interesting innovations will be its ability to supply electrical power (up to 3 kW) to external equipment.